 In February 2012, based on criteria described above, our Compensation Committee approved annual stock option and restricted stock grants for each named executive officer.
-The Committee, acting on a recommendation from Hay Group, expanded the use of performance-based restricted stock awards, which were previously granted solely to Mr. Casey in February 2011, to all other named executive officers.
+The Committee, acting on a recommendation from Hay Group, expanded the use of performance-based restricted stock awards, which were previously granted solely to Mr. Casey in March 2011, to all other named executive officers.
 By tying a portion of restricted stock awards granted to all named executive officers in fiscal 2012 to the Company's performance, as described in more detail below, the Committee was attempting to more closely align goals of our named executive officers with the long-term goals of our shareholders.
 Mr. Casey received an annual grant of 70,000 time-based stock options, 35,000 shares of time-based restricted stock, and 100,000 shares of performance-based restricted stock.
 Ms. Fitzgerald, and Messrs.
-Westenberger, Lynch, and Rork each received an annual grant of 8,000 time-based stock options, 4,000 shares of time-based restricted stock, and 8,000 shares of performance-based restricted stock.
+Lynch, Petty, Rork and Westenberger each received an annual grant of 8,000 time-based stock options, 4,000 shares of time-based restricted stock, and 8,000 shares of performance-based restricted stock.
 Each named executive officer's performance-based restricted shares granted in February 2012 are eligible to vest in fiscal 2015 in varying percentages (between 25% and 100%) if the Company achieves certain compound annual growth in earnings per share (as adjusted for items judged to be non-recurring or unusual in nature), measured from fiscal 2011 to fiscal 2014.
-The performance-based restricted shares granted to Mr. Casey are also subject to a one year time-vesting restriction, provided such shares first become vested based on the performance criteria.
+Once vested, the performance-based restricted shares granted to Mr. Casey may not be sold for an additional one-year period (except to satisfy tax obligations resulting from vesting of such shares).